zakirkun/work/README.md

 For the cleanup to be thorough, [`work.(*WorkerPool).Stop`](https://pkg.go.dev/github.com/gojek/work#WorkerPool.Stop) would need to be called on each worker pool instance.

+The same info is also displayed on the queues page in WebUI (#17).

 #### Worker pool started check (#15)